weeKit1012/RestaurantApp/README.md

    - Receive food order from customer
    - Review the food order?
 Send the order to kitchen : Reject the order and send a notification with reason back to customer
    - Receive notification from kitchen to send waiter to the kitchen
-   - Check order summary for every table
+   - Check order summary for every table (Can cancel the order as well)
    - Update bill status for every table
    - Check bill history
+   - Add, remove, update food in food menu

 3. Kitchen